egeyil/express-api/README.md

 - Authentication (JWT) with access and refresh tokens
 - Authorization with user roles

-### Features to be added in the future
+### Features to be added

 - Docker
-- Redis for caching
+- Redis and advanced rate limiting with rate-limiter-flexible
 - ESLint
 - Jest for testing
 - Prettier